KyungjinJPark/kirbosts/README.md

 - This does not automatically create the entity table in PostgreSQL
   - Use CLI to create migrations.
 Then add code to run migration in `main`
 - Sometimes, Apollo resolvers need access to `ORM`
-- Tuto said I need `import "reflect-metadata"` in index.ts, but it's working without so far...
+- Tuto said I need `import 'reflect-metadata'` in index.ts, but it's working without so far...
   - Though, GQL does require it, so I guess I'll do it
+- To handle user sessions:
+  - On login, store a cookie in user browser